mimimelonxxxx/CSE2140CSE2110-Lessons/CSE2140_Notes.md

-# CSE2140 Second Language Programming 1 and CSE2110 Procedural Programming 1
+# CSE2140 Second Language Programming 1 Notes

-## CSE2140 Notes

-### Version Control Systems
+## Version Control Systems

 Version control systems are a category of software tools that helps **record changes** to files by keeping track of modifications done to the file.